 There are many ways CDSS may assist clinicians.
 One of the top benefits is that it reduces human factor when it comes to drug selection.
 The cost of medication errors amounts to $40bn per year in the US, according to a 2020 research, and 75% of them are preventable.
 Such errors often happen because of clinicians’ lack of concentration due to fatigue.
 CDSS can help to automatically prevent medication errors that may lead to allergies, incorrect dosages, drug confrontation, and more.

 CDSS may also contribute to clinicians’ adoption of in-house clinical practices, workflows, and protocols.
 Though they are essential to any provider’s services, clinicians don’t rush to study them.
-With CDSS at hand, it’s possible to build the guidelines and practices into the system.
+With CDSS and a decent strategy for healthcare data governance at hand, it’s possible to build the guidelines and practices into the system.
 This helps clinicians interiorize the processes without immense time investments, just learning them on the go.

 Other areas of CDSS application include: